rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 ### Additional description

-* You should have a domain name with MX records pointing to your server.
+* You must have a domain name or an internal DNS entry with MX records pointing to your server.
 * You should get a SSL certificate via [Let's Encrypt](https://docs.rockylinux.org/guides/security/generating_ssl_keys_lets_encrypt/) or another source.